 The Glenwood Springs Post Independent was created by the merger of the historic Glenwood Post and the upstart Glenwood Independent in November 2000.
-The newspaper covers all aspects of the community in the mountains and Garfield County — a region larger than the state of Rhode Island.
-There are six municipalities in the county: Glenwood Springs, Carbondale, New Castle, Silt, Rifle and Parachute/Battlement Mesa.
+It is now owned by Swift Communications, Inc. The newspaper covers all aspects of the Glenwood Springs community and greater Garfield County — a region larger than the state of Rhode Island.
+There are six municipalities in the county: Glenwood Springs, Carbondale, New Castle, Silt, Rifle, and Parachute/Battlement Mesa.

-The Post Independent is a seven-day publication serving Garfield County.
+The Post Independent is a seven-day online publication and three days a week print publication serving Garfield County.

 To contact us: (970) 945-8515 or email@example.com

 First Rifle newspaper was called the Sharpshooter in 1889; the same year another newspaper, the Rifle Reveille, was established.
 In January of 1903, the Rifle Telegram was established.
 The first owners were L.L.
 Cummins and B.F.
 Miller.